 Well – for a “simulated” SAN (whatever that means), the performance is pretty amazing given the level of protection used (RAID6-equivalent – far more resilient and capacity-efficient for large pooled deployments than the RAID10 the other submissions use) and all the insane scalability, reliability and functionality on tap

-Another piece of FUD has been that ONTAP isn’t “flash-optimized” since it’s a very mature storage OS and wasn’t written “from the ground up”.
+Another piece of FUD has been that ONTAP isn’t “flash-optimized” since it’s a very mature storage OS and wasn’t written “from the ground up for flash”.
 We’ll let the numbers speak for themselves.
 It’s worth noting that we have been incorporating a lot of flash-related innovations into FAS systems well before any other competitor did so, something conveniently ignored by the FUD-mongers.
-In addition, ONTAP 8.3 has a plethora of flash optimizations and path length improvements that helped with the good latency results.
+In addition, ONTAP 8.3 has a plethora of flash optimizations and path length improvements that helped with the excellent response time results.
 And lots more is coming.

 On to the numbers!